-Sweet Hot Cedar Plank Oven Salmon Recipe
+Easy Cedar Plank Oven Salmon Recipe

+This is a great year-round recipe for an easy but impressive main course with little cleanup.
 It is incredibly easy to cook cedar plank salmon in the oven.
 And the woodsy smell that fills your kitchen is incredible.

-But don’t expect cedar plank salmon in the oven to taste quite the same as plank salmon on the grill.
+Don’t expect cedar plank salmon in the oven to taste quite the same as plank salmon on the grill.
 It won’t have the same smokey quality.
 You can expect to get moist, robustly flavored salmon with very little effort.
 In some ways, oven plank salmon is even better than plank-grilled salmon because this cooking method shows more of the delicate, sweet flavor of the fish.

 Before you can grill on a cedar plank, you have to soak the wood, completely submerging it in water for a minimum of 45 minutes.
 For the best results, soak the wood for 3-4 hours, turning occasionally.
+Remove the wood from the water and lightly pat dry when you’re ready to start the recipe below.

 Some cedar cooking recipes call for charring the plank before roasting or grilling.
 We prefer showcasing the sweetness of the wood rather than emphasizing char, so for this plank salmon recipe, skip that step.
 But do file it away for future experimentation!